5 Kinds of Classical, Ancient Indian Paintings

 Some Ancient Indian Paintings At A Glance

-- It would not be wrong to say that we learn a lot of history and the growth of civilization through them.
+It would not be wrong to say that we learn a lot of history and the growth of civilisation through these paintings.

 The Traditional Indian Paintings:

-- These paintings give great aesthetic pleasure and also provide a continuous sequence of events occurring in succession, which also helps us to understand the earliest civilization and correlate with the past to the present and even to the future.
+These paintings give great aesthetic pleasure, and also provide a continuous sequence of events, occurring in succession.
+This also helps us to understand the earliest civilisation, and correlate with the past, to the present, and even to the future.

-- These Paintings truly represent the varied, colorful and vibrant culture of the Indian people, over thousand of years.
+These Paintings truly represent the varied, colourful and vibrant culture of the Indian people, over thousand of years.

 The Madhbani Paintings